MarcusDTU/artistauction/README.md

     - `npm run db:push`
   - Open local Studio to inspect DB:
     - `npm run db:studio`
+- NOTE: If Push database not working from terminal then go to sql editor in supabase and paste sql code there.
+And run.

 - Use in code
   - Import the client from `artauction/web/src/lib/supabaseClient.js` and call Supabase APIs.
 Example: